Evaluation of the absolute single-photon detection efficiency of HRPPD: Experimental setup

 \subsection{Dark box equipment}

-An optical setup shown schematically in Figure \ref{fig:1} was mounted on an XYZ motion control system (three Thorlabs MTS50/M translation stages) as shown in the same orientation in Figure \ref{fig:4}.
+An optical setup shown schematically in Figure \ref{fig:1} was mounted on an XYZ motion control system (three Thorlabs MTS50/M translation stages) as shown in Figure \ref{fig:4}.

 A UV-resilient UM22-600 multi-mode fiber with a core diameter of 600~$\mu$m by Thorlabs was used between the dark box patch panel and the optical head for both PDE and QE, as well as for the calibration measurements.
-The light was focused by a LA1422 N-BK7 plano-convex lens with a focal distance of 40~mm, with its intensity and angular spread limited by a SM1D12C diaphragm with a chosen $\sim$3.5~mm diameter setting, and split into two paths by a CM1-BP145B5 pellicle beam splitter, all by Thorlabs.
+The light was focused by a Thorlabs LA1422 N-BK7 plano-convex lens with a focal distance of 50~mm, with its intensity and angular spread limited by a Thorlabs SM1D12C diaphragm with a chosen $\sim$6~mm diameter setting, and split into two paths by a 1~mm thick sapphire plate by MSE Supplies used as an asymmetric (about 83:17) beam splitter with a smooth wavelength dependency.

 Light reflected at 90 degrees was detected by a Hamamatsu S1226-8BQ reference photodiode installed in a custom support inside a 1" diameter tube, at a distance roughly the same as the distance between the beam splitter and the HRPPD window.